WSU Vancouver Banner

 Speak Technologies

-Mei Wu, co-founder & vice president of corporate development at Speak Technologies, is a seasoned executive in the software industry.
-She is an advisor to start-ups and Entrepreneurial Ecosystems, an ambassador for the Oregon Angel Fund, and an advocate for partnerships between businesses and higher education in Southwest Washington.
+Mei Wu, co-founder and vice president of corporate development at Speak Technologies, is a seasoned executive in the software industry.
+She is an advisor to start-ups and entrepreneurial ecosystems, an ambassador for the Oregon Venture Fund, and an advocate for partnerships between businesses and higher education in Southwest Washington.
 She serves on the board of the Columbia River Economic Development Council and volunteers for the Business Growth Mentor and Analysis Program (MAP) for the Carson College of Business at WSU Vancouver.
 Wu earned an MBA from WSU.

 SHARON WYLIE